Filed pursuant to Rule 424(b)(3)

 Swvl Holdings Corp

-This prospectus supplement is being filed to update and supplement the information contained in the prospectus dated July 8, 2022 (as supplemented to date, the Prospectus), which forms a part of a registration statement on Form F-1 (Registration No. 333-264416), related to the offer and sale from time to time by the selling securityholders named in the Prospectus of up to (a) 87,379,534 Class A Ordinary Shares and (b) 5,933,333 Private Placement Warrants.
-In addition, this prospectus supplement and the Prospectus relate to the issuance of up to (a) 11,500,000 Class A Ordinary Shares issuable upon exercise of the Public Warrants and (b) 5,933,333 Class A Ordinary Shares issuable upon exercise of the Private Placement Warrants.
+This prospectus supplement is being filed to update and supplement the information contained in the prospectus dated July 8, 2022 (as supplemented to date, the Prospectus), which forms a part of a registration statement on Form F-1 (Registration No. 333-264418), related to the offer and sale from time to time by B. Riley Principal Capital, LLC of up to 102,939,766 Class A Ordinary Shares.
 Specifically, this prospectus supplement is being filed to update and supplement the information included in the Prospectus with the information contained in our Report of Foreign Private Issuer on Form 6-K submitted to the Securities and Exchange Commission (the SEC) on July 11, 2022.

 Capitalized terms used but not defined herein have the meanings ascribed to them in the Prospectus.